Similar packages

 Adverse reactions

-In pigs, after intramuscular administration of the product, inflammatory reactions may occur.
-They may persist up to 28 days after the injection.
+1 In pigs, after intramuscular administration.
+May persist up to 28 days after injection.

-In rabbits, reactions (from reddening to ulcerative lesions with deep loss of tissue), may occur.
-They may persist at least up to 17 days after the injection.
+3 In rabbits.
+May persist at least up to 17 days after injection.

 Dispensing